Philip Gibbs: Career

-It was not long before the War Office in London resolved to "manage" popular information about the war, partly by censorship of war reporting.
-Gibbs was denied permission to remain on the Western Front; he stubbornly refused to return but was duly arrested and sent home.

-Gibbs was not long out of official favour, however.
-Along with four other men he was officially accredited as a war correspondent, his work appearing in the Daily Telegraph and Daily Chronicle.
+Gibbs' work appeared in the Daily Telegraph and Daily Chronicle.
 The price he had to pay for accreditation was to submit to effective censorship: all of his work was to be vetted by C. E. Montague, formerly of the Manchester Guardian.
 He agreed, although unhappy with the arrangement.
 Gibbs' wartime output was prodigious.
 He produced a stream of newspaper articles and a series of books: The Soul of the War (1915), The Battle of the Somme (1917), From Bapaume to Passchendaele (1918) and The Realities of War (UK title, 1920; "Now it Can Be Told", United States title, 1920).
 Gibbs' work in the immediate post-war period was focused on a fear of societal unrest created by brutalised ‘ape-men’ and wartime-employed women who 'were clinging onto their jobs, would not let go of the pocket-money which they had spent on frocks’.
-He was awarded KBE in the 1920 civilian war honours.
+He was appointed KBE in the 1920 civilian war honours.
+The same year he was made a Chevalier of the Legion of Honour by the French government.

 In The Realities of War Gibbs exacted a form of revenge for the frustration he suffered in submitting to wartime censorship; published after the armistice, the book gave an account of his personal experiences in war-torn Europe, painting a most unflattering portrait of Sir Douglas Haig, British Commander-in-Chief in France and Flanders, and his General Headquarters.

-Gibbs' post-war career continued to be as varied as ever.
-Embarking shortly after the war upon a lecture tour of the U.S. he also secured the first journalistic interview with a Pope.